gymnastjs/gymnast/CONTRIBUTING.md

 Note that we have a code of conduct, follow it in all your interactions with the project.

-**Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)
+**Working on your first Pull Request?** You can learn how from this _free_ series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

 ## Getting Started

 This project uses [Node](https://nodejs.org/en/) and [yarn](https://yarnpkg.com/en/).

-[Visual Studio Code](https://code.visualstudio.com/) with the [flow for vscode](https://github.com/flowtype/flow-for-vscode) and [prettier vscode](https://github.com/esbenp/prettier-vscode) plugins are recommended for development.
+[Visual Studio Code](https://code.visualstudio.com/) with [prettier vscode](https://github.com/esbenp/prettier-vscode) plugin is recommended for development.

 ### Setup